W. Graham Claytor Jr.: Legacy and heritage

 Claytor was named the Virginian of the Year in 1977.
 In 1989, he was named Railroader of the Year by Railway Age magazine.

 He was the brother of Robert B. Claytor, who became president of Norfolk and Western Railway in 1981 and was the first chairman and CEO of Norfolk Southern after it was formed by merger with the Southern Railway System in 1982.
-Robert B. Claytor is best remembered by many railfans for reactivating Norfolk and Western Railway's steam program, which rebuilt steam locomotives Class J611 and Class A 1218 at the Roanoke Shops at Roanoke, Virginia, and operated excursion trips.
+Robert B. Claytor is best remembered by many railfans for reactivating Norfolk and Western Railway's steam program, which rebuilt steam locomotives Class J 611 and Class A 1218 at the Steam Restoration Shop at Norris Yard in Irondale, AL, and operated excursion trips.
 Claytor Jr. would occasionally take the throttle as engineer with his brother on the steam excursions.

 Claytor died on May 14, 1994.

 At Amtrak's Washington, DC Union Station a passenger concourse was renamed "Claytor Concourse" in his honor.

 "The Claytor Brothers: Virginians Building America's Railroad" is a semi-permanent exhibit at the Virginia Museum of Transportation in Roanoke, Virginia.